 If you are spending only a week in Tulum, make sure to show up at the door of Hartwood on the first day of your stay and reserve a table before you have to leave for home again.
 Hartwood is an overall good restaurant, but it’s not a must-visit kind of experience in Tulum.
 If you can’t be bothered to go through the stress of getting a booking here, check out all the other great spots on my map of Tulum.

 The Lesson for Hartwood

 Fix your online booking or remove it completely.
 Write down accurate descriptions of your booking procedures online.
-Put up a sign by the door which clearly states that all tables are booked – with no waiting list the same evening.
-That should relieve some stress from the poor door man/woman, who probably get yelled at every day.
+Put up a sign by the door stating that all tables are booked – with no waiting list the same evening.
+That should relieve stress from the poor doorman/woman, who probably gets yelled at daily.
 Also, ask your staff not to talk negatively about the neighboring restaurant, Mur Mur.
 That is such an unflattering thing to do.
 Tulum is a small community.
 Help lift each other up instead.

 Did you go to Hartwood?
 Was it worth the hype or not?
 Let me know what you think in a comment below.